These were the first Adidas ads I did.

-Not sticking to the campaign format seemed a cop-out, like failing, and it’d be breaking from a very successful campaign, they’d all got into D&AD.
+It would also be breaking from a very successful campaign, the ten previous ads had all got into D&AD.

-At the last-minute I put a very heavy vignette around the image to focus the eye down the street, as if the runner had tunnel vision and could only focus on the point they were trying to get to.
+At the last-minute I put a very heavy vignette around the image to focus the eye down the street, as if the runner was purely focussed on the point they were trying to get to.

 The others I did seemed a bit ady by comparison.

-And I started trying to get into that runner’s mindset with my brand new writer; Sean Doyle.
+I also began trying to get into that runner’s mindset with my brand new, non-running, writer; Sean Doyle.

-Then a bit later in the magazine it appeared again.
+Then a later in the magazine it appeared again.

 We had a few goes at the headline on this one too.

-I was getting a bit cocky at the time and had given an outdoor moving shot to an indoor still life guy; Mark Mattock.
+Getting a bit cocky, I gave an outdoor moving shot to an indoor still life guy; Mark Mattock.

 Rather shooting the runner running, he posed him in action pose, like a still life.

 The results were horrific, contact sheet after contact sheet showed a guy who looked liked he’d been asked to stand in that position.